chaldea-center/chaldea-dataset/README.md

 - **dataset.zip**: contains text and image resources.
 - **dataset-text.zip**: contain text resources only.

-Because images/icons update infrequently and file size will be extremely larger if images included, we sometimes **only** provide the **text-only** version.
+Warning: images/icons update infrequently and the file size will be extremely larger if images included, so we sometimes **only** provide the **text-only** version.
+You can import the latest full-size dataset then the latest text-only dataset if neccessary.

 ## Import
 Open Chaldea app, in `Settings`-`Dataset Management` page, click `Import` under `Gamedata` section and select the downloaded file.